 4) Improve Your Health

+Insurance companies look at many factors when determining your rates including your health.
 The healthier you are, the cheaper your life insurance because, to be quite frank, there is less chance of you dying so the insurance company sees there is less chance that they would have to payout a death benefit.
-Whether you smoke cigarettes or not is a big factor in costs.
-See our Being Healthy Can Save You Money blog for a more in-depth look.
+Whether you smoke cigarettes or not is one of the biggest factor in costs.

 5) Avoid Guaranteed Issue Policies

 Speaking of health, if you are healthy don’t buy a guaranteed issue policy—also referred to ask final expense life insurance, funeral insurance, burial insurance, or guaranteed whole life insurance.
 These policies require no medical exam, but have high premiums with a low death benefit payout.

 These policies are typically a last-resort for those who cannot get coverage anywhere else.
 If you’re between the ages of 50 and 80 and have significant health issues, this is when guaranteed issue, or final expense life insurance, can be beneficial.

 While sky-diving can be quite exhilarating, it would be best to not make it a hobby, at least if you want to buy life insurance.

 Risky extracurriculars may affect your life insurance rate.
 Participating in risky activities, such as scuba-diving, is okay if it’s once every blue moon, but the insurance company may deem you high risk if you make a habit of it.